MrMikey59/OS-Scripting/00Index.md

 Options for the command line will differ based on the operating system you use.

+**Convention**: DOS & other Scripting Command key words are listed in uppercase.
+Switches are case sensitive.

 **NOTE: 💻 = comes preinstalled on the operating system.**

 # Operating Systems (OS)